Giannis Mantzourakis: Managerial career

-Mantzourakis began his career as a coach in the 1980s, by coaching first Egaleo FC and then he coached Chalkida and Kavala.
+Mantzourakis began his career as a coach in the 1980s, by coaching first Egaleo and then he coached Chalkida and Kavala.
 Then, in 1987–88 he went to Cyprus and coached APOP Paphos and later for Pezoporikos.
 Returning to his country the following season he was coach of Naousa.
 As a coach, he won his first title with his team APOEL, which coached them in 1989–90, when he went back to Cyprus.
 That season APOEL became champions.

 For three years, since 1990 he was coach for Pierikos but then he went back to Cyprus and to his previous team APOEL in 1993 until 1995.

 Returning to Greece, he coached Larissa, in 1995–96 and then he employed for Skoda Xanthi.
 He coached the team for four years until 1999 and he returned to the team in 2004 for two years.
 It is considered that his best work was for Xanthi with their chairman Christos Panopoulos.
 The second time when he worked for them, Xanthi achieved their greatest success in their history.
 As a coach of the team, Xanthi became 5th in 2005–06, a position which gave them the right to play in UEFA Cup.

 The greatest moment in his career was with Olympiacos in 1999–2000 became champions and the following season when he coached the "Legend of Piraeus" in UEFA Champions League.

-Olympiacos Piraeus
+Olympiacos

 On 9 April 2000, the day of the Greek parliament elections, Olympiacos' chairman Sokratis Kokkalis sacked manager Alberto Bigon.
 Matzourakis was the manager of Skoda Xanthi by this time, but on 10 April 2000, one day after Bigon left, Matzourakis signed for 1.5-year in Olympiacos.

 By this time, Olympiacos was first in the league with 68 points, 1 point over Panathinaikos.
 Mantzourakis promised he will lead the team to 8 wins in the 8 remaining matches, that meant Olympiacos wins the championship.

 His first match in the team was against Iraklis at OAKA.
 Olympiacos started the game well, they had many misses, but they won only 1–0 with a goal by Luciano de Souza in the 90+2 minute.
 Olympiacos continued winning and remained first, although Panathinaikos lost 1–0 away to Panahaiki and Matzourakis' team, with 8 wins in 8 games, celebrated its fourth consecutive championship.